When oceans drop

 Could La Niña or El Niño shrink the ocean?

-“Sea level is one of the most important yardsticks for measuring how humans are changing the climate,” said Josh Willis, an oceanographer at the NASA Jet Propulsion Laboratory.
+“Sea level is one of the most important yardsticks for measuring how humans are changing the climate,” said Josh Willis, an oceanographer at NASA's Jet Propulsion Laboratory (JPL).
 He and colleague Carmen Boening have watched sea level creep upward at a slow but steady three millimeters per year.
 “We pay a lot of attention to this number,” Willis said, “so it was kind of surprising in 2010 and 2011 when we saw a dip, a reversal.”
 Sea level had suddenly dropped a half centimeter.
 What caused the drop?
 And did it mean sea level was no longer rising?